britecharts/britecharts/src/doc/topics/api-guidelines.md

 ## API Guidelines

 Creating new features and charts for Britecharts is easy.
 However, naming the API methods is hard.
-We have created these API guidelines to help our contributors choosing the right names for their accessors and variables.
+We have created these API guidelines to help our contributors choose proper accessor and variable names.

-The guidelines help developers to improve the consistency of the library and lower the entry barrier to start contributing to Britecharts.
-They also help reviewers at the time of doing code reviews.
+The guidelines help developers improve the consistency of the library and lower the entry barrier to start contributing to Britecharts.
+They also help reviewers at the time of doing code reviews, and they facilitate an efficient code review process.

 ### General Considerations

-Variable and accessor names should be on camelCase, and we try to use only one word that coincides with the internal variable we are using.
-Variables probably are nouns, while commands are verbs.
+Variable and accessor names should be camel cased (eg. "shouldBeCamelCase"), and we try to use only one word that coincide with the internal variable we are using.
+Variables are nouns, while commands are verbs.

 For example: _height, width, margin, title_.

 ### Variable and function names length

-We will usually follow the 'Scope Rule':
+We will follow the 'Scope Rule':

 -   Variable names:
     -   short in small scopes (d)